react-native-camera/react-native-camera/README.md

 #### `Android` `permissionDialogTitle`

-Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this change the title of the dialog prompt requesting permissions.
+Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this to change the title of the dialog prompt requesting permissions.

 #### `Android` `permissionDialogMessage`

-Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this change the content of the dialog prompt requesting permissions.
+Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this to change the content of the dialog prompt requesting permissions.

+#### `notAuthorizedView`

+By default a `Camera not authorized` message will be displayed when access to the camera has been denied, if set displays the passed react element instead of the default one.

+#### `pendingAuthorizationView`

+By default a <ActivityIndicator> will be displayed while the component is waiting for the user to grant/deny access to the camera, if set displays the passed react element instead of the default one.

+#### `pendingAuthorizationView`

 #### `mirrorImage`